tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_03.png)

-If you want to edit the information of the issuer and the email, click Edit link displayed in the top right corner of each section.
+If you want to edit the information of the issuer and the e-mail, click Edit link displayed in the top right corner of each section.

 Finally, click **Send email**.
-Each client receive an Email with the coupon.
+Each client receive an e-mail with the coupon.

 ### Print the coupons
 This option lets you generate coupons in PDF format.